 - Multimedia, including software in the form of floppy discs, CD-Roms, video and audio tapes and CDs, and access codes for on-line access removed from the sealed packaging

 - Custom print products invoiced on or after November 1, 2021

-If Purchaser returns any product that is ineligible for credit for any reason specified in this policy, Pearson will automatically reject the return, Purchaser will not receive credit, and Pearson will ship the product back to Purchaser at Purchaser’s expense.
+If Purchaser returns any product that is ineligible for credit for any reason specified in this policy, Pearson will automatically reject the return, Purchaser will not receive credit, and (for physical products) Pearson will ship the product back to Purchaser at Purchaser’s expense.
 Notwithstanding the above, if the product returned which is ineligible for credit is in out-of-print status, then Pearson will destroy the product rather than shipping it back to Purchaser, but the remainder of the above statement still applies.
 Pearson will automatically implement this process without providing any additional notice to Purchaser beyond this policy.